 The most important policies are

-- Consensual Amorous Relationships Policy.
+- The Consensual Amorous Relationships Policy

-These policies prohibit specific types of conduct, and establish reporting obligations.
+These policies prohibit specific types of conduct, and establish reporting obligations. and options.

-The Policy defines each of these types of misconduct and defines consent, force incapacitation, and retaliation.
+The Policy defines each of these types of misconduct and defines consent, force, incapacitation, and retaliation.

 Reporting Options, Resources and Other Information

-The Dean of Students Office helps students, and receives reports of discrimination, harassment, retaliation and sexual misconduct from students:
+- The Dean of Students Office helps students, and receives reports of discrimination, harassment, retaliation and sexual misconduct from students:

 William & Mary’s Sexual Violence website provides information about reporting options, resources for students experiencing sexual violence, tips to help a friend, and other resources for students.
 Reporting options include anonymous reporting, reporting for criminal action, reporting for internal (administrative) investigation, and many other types of reporting.